intersective/practera-app/docs/accessibility/FULL_AA_REMEDIATION_PLAN.md

 Achieving full WCAG 2.2 Level AA compliance requires addressing **one critical "Partially Supports" item** (3.1.2 Language of Parts) and verifying/fixing several items that are already marked "Supports" but have known issues or need verification.

-The primary focus should be on implementing language detection for user-generated content, which is the only item preventing full Level AA compliance.
-The estimated effort is 3-5 days for implementation and testing.
+The primary focus is on implementing language detection for user-generated content, which is the only item preventing full Level AA compliance. **AI will implement this automatically** with an estimated effort of 2-4 hours for implementation and testing.

 Once this is complete, the VPAT can be updated to show "Supports" for WCAG 2.2 Level AA overall, achieving full compliance.

+**Note:** This plan is being executed by AI in parallel with testing checklist verification.

 ---

 **Document Owner:** Accessibility Team
 **Last Updated:** November 6, 2025
-**Next Review:** After Phase 1 completion
+**Implementation Approach:** AI-assisted (minutes-hours, not days-weeks)